vickneee/super-mario-memory-game/README.md

 # super-mario-memory-game

-A simple Super Mario memory game with timer and reset button.
+A simple Super Mario memory game with timer and reset button using HTML, CSS and JavaScript.